m-reza-rahman/jakarta-nosql-cosmosdb/README.md

 * Specify the account name to be azure-game-store-db-`<your suffix>` (the suffix could be your first name such as "reza").
 Create a new resource group named azure-game-store-group-`<your suffix>` (the suffix could be your first name such as "reza").
 Specify the API to be MongoDB.
 Hit 'Create'.
 It will take a moment for the database to deploy and be ready for use.

 Once you are done exploring the demo, you should delete the azure-game-store-group-`<your suffix>` resource group.
 You can do this by going to the portal, going to resource groups, finding and clicking on azure-game-store-group-`<your suffix>` and hitting delete.
 This is especially important if you are not using a free subscription!

+## Running the Application
+The next step is to get the application up and running.
+Follow the steps below to do so.
+* Start Eclipse.
+* Get the application into the IDE.
+In order to do that, go to File -> Import -> Maven -> Existing Maven Projects.
+Then browse to where you have this repository code in your file system and select the root directory.
+Accept the rest of the defaults and finish.
+* Once the application loads, you should do a full Maven build by going to Right click the application -> Run As -> Maven install.